bcgov/bcdata/inst/JOSS/paper.md

 # Related work

 Open data, and geospatial data science are currently popular topics in the R community.
 Packages related to `bcdata` include [ckanr](https://docs.ropensci.org/ckanr/) (@ckanr) for interacting with [CKAN](https://ckan.org/) instances, and [ows4R](https://github.com/eblondel/ows4R) (@ows4r) which provides a low-level [R6](https://CRAN.R-project.org/package=R6) interface to OWS/WFS servers. `bcdata` seamlessly unifies these operations for B.C. public data holdings, and provides a user-friendly interface using a functional programming style that is familiar to users of the popular `tidyverse` tools.
-There are many packages available for other jurisdictions' data portals (e.g., [opendatatoronto](https://sharlagelfand.github.io/opendatatoronto/), [opendataes](https://ropenspain.github.io/opendataes/index.html)) however as far as the authors are aware, no other packages provide the `dplyr` like interface to large spatial datasets via WFS.
+There are many packages available for other jurisdictions' data portals (e.g., [opendatatoronto](https://sharlagelfand.github.io/opendatatoronto/), [opendataes](https://ropenspain.github.io/opendataes/index.html)) however as far as the authors are aware, no other packages provide the `dplyr` like syntax to large spatial datasets via WFS.

 # Usage